 The sports arena is quite similar to the business market.
 Jerry Maguire is a successful sports agent but he feels like things need to change in order to provide services of high quality.
 Therefore, he shares his ideas with his superiors in a statement.
 Unfortunately, he is fired because of it.
 His epiphany and subsequent discharge lead him to start his own company and take on a big challenge.
 With only one client left, he tries to build strong professional relations and represent the baseball star in the best possible way. Τhankfully, taking risks in business along with his hard work pays off in the end.
 Jerry Maguire is definitely the embodiment of a business virtue that puts you in deep water and tests your ability to rise above the circumstances.

 The specific film is more business-oriented since it has to do with the sports management industry.
 Tom Cruise as the main protagonist believes in himself and his ideas and thus starts taking risks in business to become the best version of himself as a professional.
 Naturally, the act of taking risks in business is no small feat.
 Still, no one made it big without going all in.
-Of course, you need careful planning, self-reliance and have the wind at your back.
+Of course, you need careful planning, self-reliance, and the wind at your back.

 The goal-setting of Billy Elliot

 Billy is not a typical boy.
 He doesn’t like football or boxing.
 He loves dancing and especially ballet.
-Despite his father’s harsh denial and the society’s male standards, the young boy never stops dreaming and working towards reaching his dream.
+Despite his father’s harsh denial and society’s male standards, the young boy never stops dreaming and working towards reaching his dream.
 Even though it may seem like a dream, he sets ballet as a goal that can be achieved with hard work and without fear.

 Goal setting at work is definitely a great starting point for success.
 Knowing what you want professionally is truly important.
 It can help you set a course and plan your steps.
 Therefore, in the context of business, having a specific idea of what you want to focus on is important.
 If you have a dream, put the goal-setting to work and follow it through rain and shine.
 This will make a difference since you won’t be chasing money for the sake of getting rich but because you are making a dream come true.
-Thus, think how much you focus on goal setting at work.
+Thus, think about how much you focus on goal setting at work.
 It could actually be to your benefit.

-Regardless if art imitates life or vice versa, these big screen characters in real or fictional situations had to go through water and fire to reach their goals.
-They needed to employ out of the box thinking, take risks and above all persevere.
+Regardless if art imitates life or vice versa, these big-screen characters in real or fictional situations had to go through water and fire to reach their goals.
+They needed to employ out-of-the-box thinking, take risks, and above all persevere.
 All of this, never without having a sense of ethics and deep knowledge of their objects of focus.
 So don’t forget to check out these films and gather the knowledge you need to become a balanced individual and a successful professional.